Smoothness of the diffusion coefficients for particle systems in continuous space: Introduction

 Similar results on the smoothness of the effective diffusion matrix have already been derived for a number of other models of particle systems \cite{beltran, bernardin,lov-reg,lov-reg2,naga1,naga2,naga3, sued}.
 Those works all rely on the approach introduced in \cite{lov-reg} to show the regularity of the self-diffusion matrix of a tagged particle in the symmetric simple exclusion process on $\mathbb{Z}^d$.
 This approach relies on certain duality properties of the process under consideration.

 The approach we employ here seems different and more direct.
-In particular, we end up with relatively explicit expressions for the derivatives of the bulk diffusion matrix expressed in terms of the corrector, a natural object that already appears in the description of the bulk diffusion matrix itself.
+In particular, we end up with relatively explicit expressions for the derivatives of the bulk diffusion matrix in terms of correctors, which are natural objects that already appear in the description of the bulk diffusion matrix itself.

 Our method takes inspiration from works on the homogenization of elliptic equations with random coefficients \cite{ AL2, AL1, dg1, dl-diff}; see also \cite{almog1, almog2, almog3, BM, kozlov}.
 One can for instance consider a setting in which the random coefficients of the equation are a local function of a Poisson point process with constant density, and ask whether the homogenized matrix depends smoothly on the density of the point process.
 This question has been answered positively in \cite[Theorem~5.A.1]{Mitia-thesis}, following the suggestion in \cite[Remark~2.7]{dg1} to rely on precise quantitative estimates on the corrector and the Green function (the results of \cite{dg1} require the perturbative point process to have a uniformly bounded number of points in a given bounded region of space, a property that does not hold for Poisson point processes).
-These precise estimates are currently not available in the context of interacting particle systems, and we show here that they are not necesssary for the proof of smoothness of the homogenized coefficients.
-We believe that the method used here could be adapted to the case of elliptic equations and yield a simpler proof of \cite[Theorem~5.A.1]{Mitia-thesis} that does not rely on quantitative homogenization theory.
+These precise estimates are currently not available in the context of interacting particle systems, and we show here that they are not necessary for the proof of smoothness of the homogenized coefficients.
 Outside of the present paper, we are unaware of results concerning interacting particle systems for which the number of particles in a bounded region of space is not uniformly bounded.

+In a previous version of this paper, we stated: ``We believe that the method used here could be adapted to the case of elliptic equations and yield a simpler proof of \cite[Theorem~5.A.1]{Mitia-thesis} that does not rely on quantitative homogenization theory.''
+That this is indeed the case has been rigorously established recently in~\cite{brusselssprouts}.